Health and Travel Alerts Learn More Left arrow

 Barbados

 With so many snorkeling destinations around the island, Barbados is an ideal location to view tropical fish, colorful coral, manta rays, and the famous resident sea turtles.
-On a luxury cruise to Barbados, you can snorkel by day and experience the world-class restaurants, innovative venues, and stylish accommodations on board one of our luxury cruise ships.
+On a cruise to Barbados, you can snorkel by day and experience the world-class restaurants, innovative venues, and stylish accommodations on board one of our cruise ships.

 Ready to explore the underwater world of the Caribbean?
 Browse cruise itineraries on our website and book your next tropical getaway today.